 Type and letters have additional parameters that are generally not customizable for the designer.
 For example, Set Width is the width of the body of a letter plus a buffer of space between surrounding letters.
 You can also manually scale type vertically or horizontally by outlining your text (see Outline Stroke) and then adjusting manually.
 Ellen Lupton calls this altering of the shape of a letter in a typeface a “Type Crime.”

-From here you can try what you just learned about typography in the next section: Design Your CV Exercise.
-If you're interested in more details about the typography system, check out the section below or save it to come back to later.
+From here you can try what you just learned about typography in another section: Design Your CV Exercise.
+Dive into more details about the typography system, or save it to come back to later.